masonw19/Simple-Banking-System/README.md

 introduce myself to the C++ programming language, working with classes, user and file I/O.

 ## Screenshots
+This flowchart describes the operation of the banking system:

 ![flowchart showcase](screenshots/flowchart.png)

+When we first start the program the user will be prompted by this main menu screen:

 ![flowchart showcase](screenshots/mainmenu.PNG)